Code-Institute-Submissions/1-milestone-project/README.md

 Links to my social media profiles are also provided for their ease of access.

-## Technologies
+## Technologies Use
-HTML5
+- HTML5

-CSS3
+- CSS3

-Bootstrap (4.3.1)
+- Bootstrap (4.3.1)

-Font-Awesome
+- Font-Awesome

+- Google fonts

-GitHub
+- GitHub

-Cloud9
+- Cloud9

+- Chrome, Firefox and Safari developer tools

+- Colour picker

 ## Features
 This site uses the navbar feature from Bootstrap with an extra Navbar toggler function so navbar collapses in small screens.
 The Navigation Bar and Logo is sticky so the users can see a navigation bar all time while exploring this website that also means that they can quickly move to different sections very quickly.